How to prioritize working on your business: A Q&A with Coach Andrew Blickstein

 The concept is obvious and something team leaders know they need, but it’s often put on the back burner.
 Why is that?
 If you know there are proven methodologies that will help you move forward, why wouldn’t you prioritize that?
 Well in our experience, and probably for most scaling businesses, it’s much easier said than done.
 It’s difficult to devote time to working on your business when you’re so busy working in it.

-We talked to Petra Business Coach Andrew Blickstein to help breakdown implementing a system: why it matters, what to know and how to make measurement a priority.
+We talked to Executive Coach Andrew Blickstein to help breakdown implementing a system: why it matters, what to know and how to make measurement a priority.

 Why does having a system matter?